-Other wrinkles and lines can be better treated with the use of dermal fillers, either alone or combined with Botox.
+Other wrinkles and lines are better treated with dermal fillers, either alone or combined with Botox.
 These include lines under the eye (tear through), lipstick lines, and neck wrinkles.

-If you want to get rid of your bunny lines (lines on the top of the nose that appear when we crinkle our nose like, for example, when we sniff something), or droopy eyes, this may be achieved with Botox, but will require extra careful administration, as you don’t want an over-surprised look, or your beautiful smile to be affected.
+Botox may also fix your bunny lines (lines on the nose that appear when you crinkle your nose to sniff something), or droopy eyes.
+However, that will require extra careful administration, as you don’t want an over-surprised look, or your beautiful smile to be affected.

 Is Botox Safe and What Are the Side Effects of Botox Injections?

 Botox is a relatively safe procedure, as long as a qualified medical professional performs the injections.
-This will ensure you are getting the right amount in the right area in the safest manner.
+They will ensure you get the right amount in the right area in the safest manner.

-Getting Botox from someone who doesn’t have the necessary qualifications and experience could lead to myriad issues you didn’t sign up for, such as asymmetrical results, frozen expressions, muscle drooping, and other dangerous consequences – so it’s not worth the cash you might save.
+Getting Botox from someone who doesn’t have the necessary qualifications and experience could lead to myriad issues you didn’t sign up for, such as asymmetrical results, frozen expressions, muscle drooping, and other unwelcome consequences.

-The most common side effect of Botox is bruising, though it won’t affect all patients.
+The most common side effect of Botox is bruising.
 Headaches are a rare side effect.
-If you get them, they will resolve in 24-48 hours.
+If you get them, they will disappear in 24-48 hours.
 A tiny percentage of patients may develop eyelid drooping that will gradually correct itself in approximately three weeks.